 The undersigned certifies pursuant to 18 U.S.C.
-1350 that:
+Section 1350 that:

-- 1. The accompanying Annual Report on Form 10-K for the period ended September 30, 2018 fully complies with the requirements of Sections 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
+- 1. The accompanying Annual Report on Form 10-K for Clearfield, Inc. (the "Company") for the period ended September 30, 2019 fully complies with the requirements of Sections 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
 The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: November 14, 2018

-/s/ Cheryl Beranek
+Date: November 15, 2019 /s/ Cheryl Beranek